Still from 2016 winner uNomalanga and the Witch

 - Short films made by African and African diaspora filmmakers.

 - Only filmmakers who have not yet made a feature-length film are eligible.

 - The Baobab Award covers works of fiction only (including experimental).
 Documentaries will be considered for the main programme but will not be eligible for the Award.

-- Year of production must be 2014 or after – any films made before this will not be considered.
+- Year of production must be 2015 or after.